 - Pour the flour mixture onto your counter.
 Make a well in the middle and add the eggs and butter into the well.
 Fold the mixture together and add enough warm water until you can make a non-sticky dough ball.

-- Bring stock back to a boil.
-Add potatoes.
-Add dough noodles one at a time by placing them where the bubbles are coming up.
-Stir in.
+- Then add the dough noodles one at a time, placing them where the bubbles are coming up.
+Stir in between.

-- Cook for 1/2 hour and then add in the chicken and green beans.
+- Cook for 1/2 hour.
+Then add in the shredded chicken and green beans.
 Simmer for about 10 minutes and serve.

 Nutrition